Admission to practice law: Nigeria

 One has to complete a five-year LLB program in an accredited university in Nigeria or abroad, then a compulsory one-year program (bar 2) at the Nigerian Law School.
 International students do a preliminary course (bar 1) before doing the compulsory one-year program.
 During the law school program, students do compulsory court attachment and chamber attachment before graduation.
 After obtaining a law degree, aspiring lawyers must pass the examination at the Nigerian Law School.
 Those who pass are then called to the Nigerian Bar by the Nigerian Body of Benchers and enroll as a legal practitioner before the Supreme Court of Nigeria.

 Rwanda

 Holders of a Rwandan law license must be nationals of Rwanda, hold at least a bachelor's degree in law or equivalent degree, have a certificate from the Institute of Legal Practice and Development or an equivalent, and pass the bar exam.
 Applicants must also not have been sentenced to a prison term equal to or exceeding six months.

+South Africa

+To be admitted to practice law in South Africa, one must complete a Bachelor of Laws (LLB) degree at a South African university and pass the Attorneys' Admission Exams.
+This is followed by two years of Practical Vocational Training under a Practical Vocational Training Contract (PVTC) with a law firm.
+Finally, the applicant must apply to the High Court for admission and register with the Legal Practice Council.